Mississippi State Troops: Legacy

 Although the State Troops were criticized as ineffective during the war by newspapers and military authorities, and despite serving as a haven for men seeking to avoid conscription into the Confederate Army, in the post-war years the memory of the Mississippi State Troops was transformed to remember them as Confederate patriots by proponents of Lost Cause mythology.
 State Troops service was conflated with Confederate service by the family members of State Troops veterans, and many gravestones of State Troops soldiers inaccurately describe these men as Confederate soldiers.
 Lost Cause organizations such as the United Daughters of the Confederacy and the Sons of Confederate Veterans accept an ancestor's service in the State Troops to qualify for membership, despite the fact that most State Troops units were never part of the Confederate army, and many men deserted or only served begrudgingly in Mississippi's state military.
 The complex motivations surrounding service in the State Troops, their dysfunctional history as a military organization, and the reluctance of many men to serve is often ignored, and State Troops veterans are often simply remembered as "Southern Patriots".

+Leadership

+Commanding officers of the Mississippi State Troops: